 Stop the Execution of Anthony Sanchez in Oklahoma

-Oklahoma Governor Kevin Stitt, Attorney General Gentler Drummond & the Pardon and Parole Board
+Oklahoma Governor Kevin Stitt, Attorney General Gentner Drummond, Oklahoma Legislature

 [Petition language is below.]

-UPDATE: Feb 3, 2023: Attorneys for Oklahoma death row prisoner Anthony Sanchez filed an application for post conviction relief with the Oklahoma Court of Criminal Appeals today, including a motion for discovery and a motion for an evidentiary hearing through which to present evidence of the actual innocence of Mr. Sanchez.
+Attorneys for Oklahoma death row prisoner Anthony Sanchez filed an application for post conviction relief, citing some of the evidence listed above, with the Oklahoma Court of Criminal Appeals in February.
+The application was denied weeks later.
+The application included a motion for discovery and a motion for an evidentiary hearing through which to present evidence of the actual innocence of Mr. Sanchez.
 The filing asserts that had newly discovered clear and convincing evidence been presented to the jury at trial, Anthony Sanchez would not have been convicted or sentenced to death.
-Today's filings are available here and speak for themselves.
+The filings are available here and speak for themselves.
 Updated case narrative including newly discovered evidence is here.

 Six years after the original crime, Anthony Sanchez was arrested for the rape of a former girlfriend and forced to give his DNA per Oklahoma law.
-Investigators claimed that Sanchez’s DNA was a perfect match to the DNA found on Busken’s clothing - this has never been fully evaluated by the defense.
+Investigators claimed that Sanchez’s DNA was a perfect match to the DNA found on Busken’s clothing.
+This claim has never been fully evaluated by the defense.
 With the DNA as primary evidence (along with a mosaic of secondary circumstantial evidence), Sanchez was arrested, charged, convicted and sentenced to death for the crime.

 Since the conviction, Sanchez has raised numerous issues about his conviction, including the fact that DNA evidence in the case was handled by an employee overseen by disgraced Oklahoma City Police Department chemist Joyce Gilchrist*.
 Gilchrist was fired from her job based on having helped prosecutors secure numerous false convictions by manipulating DNA evidence.